-This has currently been rolled out to the Android devices in the in the UK and France which should be automatically enabled on the devices, if you find it isn't the Instructions on enabling this have been provided below.
+This has currently been rolled out to the Android devices in the UK and France which should be automatically enabled on the devices if you find it isn't instructions on enabling this have been provided below.

-RCS stands for Rich Communication Services it is seen as a next generation of SMS messaging think of this like an upgrade of SMS with added features like WhatsApp and iMessage currently have.
+RCS stands for Rich Communication Services it is seen as the next generation of SMS messaging think of this as an upgrade of SMS with added features like WhatsApp and iMessage currently have.